-As with all Antler luggage, it comes with a 10 year warranty.
+As with all Antler luggage, it comes with a 10-year warranty.
 While this doesn’t cover you for mishandling by carriers, it does cover replacement caused by defective workmanship and materials.
 If you do find your luggage has been broken by a carrier, make sure you approach the airline desk immediately after you land and raise the issue with them and take photos to show your travel insurer.
-The luggage also comes with details lock instructions to make it easy for you to set your lock pass code.
+The luggage also comes with detailed lock instructions to make it easy for you to set your lock passcode.

 I would definitely recommend the Antler Juno Cabin Suitcase to anyone looking to invest in a really great quality suitcase to use as check-in luggage, weekend luggage or an overnight stay.
-The case retails at AUD$229 but if you visit the fantastic team at In Luggage, you can get it for a steal at AUD$137.40 with free shipping within Australia (some conditions may apply, check the website for details).
+The case retails at AUD$229.

 If you found this post useful, we’d be grateful if you considered using the affiliate links below.
 We’ll make a small commission at no extra cost to you.
 Rest assured, these are the products and services we love and use ourselves.
 Thanks for your support!
 Phoebe and Matt x.